 Clothed in tuxedos, they waddled clumsily toward the coastline; once in the ocean, though, they glided through the tides like Olympic swimmers.
 These penguin colonies went about their daily routines, oblivious to our droves…slinging sand building their hole-in-the-ground nests, dancing, a few even romancing.

 The surf continued to beat the rock-strewn shores, whilst the unrelenting winds wailed across the jutting headland; I couldn’t be sure if the ringing in my ears was just the blustering breezes or the chattering of my teeth.
-For more on Australis cruises or to book your cruise to Tierra del Fuego Chile, filled with wow moments. visit the website here.
+For more on Australis cruises or to book your cruise to Tierra del Fuego Chile, filled with wow moments visit the website here.
+Also, find more exciting articles about travel in South America by Wander writers.